Alexskl25/AsciiArtify/doc/Concept.md

 k3d cluster delete asciiartify
 ```

-> For CI-focused demos, replace k3d with kind and embed cluster creation inside a job (GitHub Actions/GitLab CI).
-A minimal `kind` job will `kind create cluster` → `kubectl apply` → `kind delete cluster`.
+> It is easy to replace k3d with kind for CI-focused demos.

 ---

-## 7. Embedded demo & references

-- Example `demo` style: see project `wagoodman/dive` for demo structure and repo layout conventions.
-- Example comparison table style: see `den-vasyliev/SRE-Competency-Matrix` for a clean markdown table style and layout.

-(These examples are referenced as layout inspiration only — the content and commands here are tailored for AsciiArtify.)

----

-## 8. Recommendations and next steps for AsciiArtify
+## 7. Recommendations and next steps for AsciiArtify

 1. **Local PoC**: use **k3d** for day-to-day PoC and local acceptance testing (fast cycles, minimal resources).
 2. **CI**: use **kind** in GitHub Actions for reproducible integration tests.